yumdocs/yumdocs/README.md

 ### Installation

-Create a project directory and run:
+Create a project directory, make it your working directory, and run:

 ```shell
 npm init -y